cognitedata/inso-bootstrap-cli/README.md

   only required once per CDF Project.

 Options:
-  --aad-source-id TEXT  Provide the AAD Source ID to use for the
+  --aad-source-id TEXT  [required] Provide the AAD Source ID to use for the
                         'cdf:bootstrap' Group.
 Typically for a new project its the one configured for the CDF Group named 'oidc- admin-group'.  [required]